illidanlab/PREPARE-Challenge-Acoustic-Track-Code/README.md

   - Use as `--remove_noise` to enable.

 - `--grid_search` (flag, optional):
-  - If set, performance GridSearch for best hyperparameters of classifiers.
+  - If set, perform GridSearch for the best hyperparameters of classifiers.
   - Use as `--grid_search` to enable.

 ### Examples